-- Play a counting game - I LOVE games--especially board games.
+- Play a counting game – I LOVE games–especially board games.
 There are so many possibilities here.
 My boys and I like to play dominoes and Yahtzee which require you to count in your head.
 And not long ago, we played Zeus on the Loose.
-I posted about it on Facebook.

 - Go grocery shopping – The grocery store has a wealth of math opportunities.
 In addition to making change, your older boys can calculate the price per ounce while the younger boys can add the amounts for a multi-item purchase.
 For example, ask the Tigers and Wolves how much it would cost if you buy 2 cucumbers that are $1 each.

 - Play Battleship – This game has been around for years, so it definitely appeals to little boys!
 They're so busy trying to blow up each others' ships that they don't realize they are learning about graph coordinates!
 Of course, you'll have to tell them after the game so that they can write it down on their list.